-The Income Tax Department is responsible for the collection of taxes owed to the City, processing of income tax returns and issuing refunds and assessments in accordance with our adopted ordinance.
+The Income Tax Department is responsible for the collection of taxes owed to the City, processing of income tax returns and issuing of refunds and assessments in accordance with our adopted ordinance.
 Our department is also responsible for the implementation of compliance programs, income tax ordinance enforcement and the collection of delinquent taxes.

-Mail all refunds, payments to:
+Mail all payments to:

-INCOME TAX DEPARTMENT
+CITY OF MUSKEGON INCOME TAX DEPARTMENT

 PO BOX 29